bioinformatics-ua/dicoogle-learning-pack/_docs/webplugins.md

 - The **project name** will be the name of the npm project, and also the unique name of the plugin.
 We can leave the default by pressing Enter.
 - The **description** is just a small text about the plugin, and is completely optional.
 - Next you will be asked about the **type** of web plugin.
 For this example, we will select the **settings** type.
 - Afterwards, you may select whether you want a JavaScript or a TypeScript project.
 A JavaScript project will include [Babel](babeljs.io) to guarantee the existence of features that were standardized in ECMAScript 2015 and ECMAScript 2016.
 A [TypeScript](https://www.typescriptlang.org/) project will be configured to use a TypeScript compiler instead.
 Any of the two kinds of projects should work fine, but you might prefer the JavaScript project if you don't know anything about TypeScript.
+On the other hand, a TypeScript project will provide you better IDE integration with static type checking and auto-complete facilities.
 - The **caption** is a label that is shown in the web application.
 We will set this one to _"AE Title"_.
 - Finally, you are requested additional information about the project, which can be added in case of the project being put into a public repository.
 They are all optional.